SAP-archive/BUILD/Contributing.md

 ##<a name="How Do I Make Changes to Product Norman Sub-Projects?"></a>How Do I Make Changes to Product Norman Sub-Projects?

 You submit changes to Project Norman sub-projects, such as bug fixes and new or improved features, using pull requests to the relevant sub-project repository.
 However, we do not accept all pull requests, and those we accept have to meet specific standards.
-Therefore, prior to coding changes, to ensure that you are spending your time wisely, we recommend you propose and disuss your new feature or significant bug fix with on of our core developers via mailing list.
+Therefore, prior to coding changes, to ensure that you are spending your time wisely, we recommend you propose and disuss your new feature or significant bug fix with on of our core developers using the Issue Tracker for the Norman sub-project you want to contributing to.
 Once this discussion yields a shared consensus, you can confidently proceed and create the code.
 Furthermore, the developer might have some valuable hints and tips that save you a lot of time of and effort.

 **Note**:  For more information on Project Norman mailing lists, see our [Communications Guidelines](https://github.wdf.sap.corp/Norman/Norman/blob/master/Communication%20Guidelines.md).